 The Incas confirmed their new year every June 21 based on sophisticated and shockingly accurate sun observations.
 Inti Raymi (which means Sun Festival in the Quechua language) is celebrated on June 24 because it took a few days for the Incan Chaski runners to get the word out to all corners of the Incan empire.
 We are told the Incas didn’t count years, perhaps out of an abundance of confidence that their culture would last forever.
 Therefore, there is no new year count so a fresh numberless year begins every June 24.
-Inti Raymi is celebrated throughout the Andes, but the Inti Raymi festival in Cusco is famous for a reason.
+Inti Raymi is celebrated throughout the Andes, but the Inti Raymi festival in Cuzco (spelled Cusco locally) is famous for a reason.
 Experience the colors, costumes, dancing, and tradition that unfurl during this one day, 3-part festival in our photo essay.
 Get started with our Inti Raymi video, below.

 Part 1 of the Inti Raymi festival in Cuzco, Peru